codecop/quickstart/Steps.md

     * need a SLF4J to Log4J bridge
 * license-applier and imports-cleaner do not work together
 * changes on walkmod.xml drop comments
-* even there is a YML config, it creates a new XML file.
+* even there is a YML configuration, it creates a new XML file.
 * JavaPoet example destroys formatting
 * JavaPoet and other scripting does not work together
 * `VisitorMessagesWriter` did not write on `walkmod check`